-1 Park Lane would appear to still qualify under "Good Neighbor"
+1 Park Lane would appear to still qualify as a TEA under "Good Neighbor"

 The project qualifies as a TEA location under the Good Neighbor Approach.
-Tract 102 meets the High Poverty Thresholds and/or 80% AMI Threshold.
+Tract 102 meets the High Poverty Threshold and/or 80% AMI Threshold.
 Click on the link below the map to see the report detail including the poverty rate and AMI level.